hurd-git/boris-algorithm/README.md

 # Boris

-A high-performance computing library for calculating particle trajectories of charged particles using the boris algorithm, based on Python and C++.
+A high-performance computing library for calculating particle trajectories of charged particles using the boris algorithm, based on Python Numpy and C++ Eigen3.

 ## Introduce